What Is A Vocoder?

 The vocoder is often confused with autotune.
 However, they are two very different things.

 Autotune makes the pitch of a note higher or lower than its actual pitch.
-This is done by adding or removing specific frequencies from the audio track.
+This is done by adding or removing specific frequencies from the audio signal.

 Vocoders work differently.
 They change the frequencies of an audio file without altering the pitch.
 Vocoders can be used to make a person’s voice sound robotic.